SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 significance of weights in image prediction and improve overall accuracy, we rescale each pixel value by dividing it by 255.
-8. Designing the model: In this step, as shown in figure 6, we construct the layers of the model.
+8. Designing the model: In this step, we construct the layers of the model.
 Firstly, we add a convo- lutional layer with 32 nodes, which allows the model to differentiate between 32 patterns.
 Next, we incorporate two additional convolutional layers with 64 and 128 nodes